top of page

 An upscale restaurant with a welcoming, friendly atmosphere.
 You can’t go wrong with Sidney Street Cafe.
 The food is all delicious, the service is very entertaining and helpful (our waiter jumped for joy at one point!), and the atmosphere is inviting.

-We ordered Lobster Turnovers, Agnolotti, Spaetzle, Mashed Potatoes (a special), Hasselback Potato, and a White Chocolate Turtle Blondie.
-Everything we had was so good, we ate every single bite, which rarely happens for us.
+We ordered Lobster Turnovers, Agnolotti, Spaetzle, Mashed Potatoes, Hasselback Potato, and a White Chocolate Turtle Blondie.
+Everything we had was so good, we ate every single bite.
 We would honestly go back to St. Louis solely for the purpose of eating here again.
 It was that good.

 Nudo House